oats-center/pea-pod/Step-3 Sensors/Step-3 Instructions.md

 - Application key: From the manufactures label and/or configuration app.
 - Network key: From the manufactures label and/or configuration app.

-**Access token will be added in the Thingsboard section under "Add Devices"**

 With the device added into Chirpstack, power cycle the device by pulling the batteries, waiting 10 seconds, and then re-inserting.
 After a few moments, the "Last seen" column should show a time or `a few seconds ago` that indicates the devices connected.